bravepickle/stubman/README.md

 # stubman
-Stub service written in Golang
+Stub service written in Golang.
+Quick way to handle responses when target server is not ready yet.
+Contains WEB GUI for editing stubs

 ## Usage
 Command usage